 To look for readable files, you can run the following command:

 As you can see, there is a ton of options at hand for users to tailor their queries as they wish.
 Let us look at the other command which can be used to locate files in Linux.

-Using Locate Command in Linux
+Locate Command Syntax

 The locate command is a useful alternative, as it is faster than the find command when performing searches.
 That’s because the former only scans your Linux database instead of the whole system.
 Furthermore, the syntax is relatively easier to write.

-How to Install locate Package
+How to Install Locate Package